gavinleroy/pldi25-artifact/README.md

 The results in Section 5 for the user study are fully reproducible; the numbers shown in the Julia Notebook should match those in the paper.

-> :warning: Running the performance analysis for the inertia analysis within docker will not produce exact numbers.
+> :warning: Note: running the performance analysis for the inertia analysis within docker will not produce exact numbers.

+The full instructions are below, but to summarize, only two commands are needed to test the artifact end to end:

+1. `run-evaluation`, to build the tool and run tests on the included example crates.
+2. `open-evaluation`, to start a server to the evaluation notebook that contains all the data and code for the analysis.

+Two additional commands are available: `open-tutorial` and `open-workspace`.
+The former serves our published tutorial to `localhost:8888`, and the latter opens a VSCodium instance with Argus pre-installed.
+These two aren't necessary, but are mentioned later in the instructions.

+> All commands included in the Docker image are just bash scripts.
+If they feel like black boxes, run `which <CMD NAME>` and `cat` the contents of the file to inspect what they do.

 ## Getting Started